-(6) Understand and construct arguments relating to relevant issues such as the impact of social justice and sustainability of education and consideration of the international and intercultural dimension of education, the effect of new technologies, and the impact of increased worldwide mobility.
+(6) Understand and construct arguments relating to relevant issues such as the impact of social justice and sustainability on inclusive education, recognising the lived experiences such as children with additional needs and/or living with vulnerable adults as parents.

 (7) Reflect on their own value systems and how these developed, together with learning and practices in order to enhance their development as a learner and a practitioner.